danhamraj7/Sprint-Challenge-State-Management-Smurfs/Answers.md

 ans
 Thunk is a term that describes returning a function inside a function.
 This allows us to turn a synchronous process into an asynchronous process.
 A good use of this is when you want a series of actions to run in a specific order.
 Without this, our action creators should run when they are declared.

 5.What is your favorite state management system you've learned and this sprint?
-Please explain why!
+Please explain why!!

 I like using ReduxI for now because it involves much same type of code than implementing a complete react cycle.
 Its a good drill and hard to implement but good for big projects.